eluinstra/ebms-core/readme.txt

 =======
 Usage =
 =======
-You can use the ebms-core by integrating it into your own java application, or you can use it as a standalone SOAP service through one of the application wrappers (ebms-admin, ebms-adapter-web or ebms-adapter-mule)
+You can use the ebms-core by integrating it into your own java application, or you can use it as a standalone SOAP service through ebms-admin console

 If you want to use the ebms-core in your own application you can include the jar into your application and configure the adapter through spring properties.
 You can include the spring configuration file nl/clockwork/ebms/main.xml into your application or modify it to your needs.